 ***** If you LOVED this recipe give it 5 Stars below and let everyone know what you thought about it. 😉

-- Mix batter and bake your cake as directed on the box in a 9×13 cake pan that has been sprayed with non stick spray.
+- Mix batter and bake your cake as directed on the box.
+Use a 9×13 cake pan that has been sprayed with non stick spray.

-- When it is done poke holes on the top.
+- When it is done baking, allow it to cool for about an hour.
+Then poke holes on the top.
 You can use a large boba type straw or a knife moving around so the holes go down to the bottom of the pan.

 - Pour sweetened condensed milk over the top making sure it makes it on top of the holes and down to the bottom.